Hassan-Bahrami/MotorCycleGraph/README.md

 python Motor.py ./models/6_rem_p0_0_quadrangulation_smooth.obj
 ```

-And here is a screenshot of the output:
+And below is a screenshot of the output.
+The left image is the inital quad-mesh and the righ image the partitioned quad-mesh by MotorCycleGraph.

 ![An example of MotorCycleGraph output](Models/example1.PNG)